 One last word of advice before we wrap things up.
 At the end of the day, SEO and content are two sides of the same coin where success is concerned.
 Put another way, it doesn’t matter how well you optimize your blog if you aren’t creating quality posts.

-SEO is critical, but content is king - never forget that.
+SEO is critical, but content is king.